OnekiDevs/offdjs/README.md

 npx offdjs
 ```

-> You can also install offdjs locally and add it to your scripts in the `package.json`.
+> You can also install offdjs locally and add it to your scripts in the `package.json`. (recomended)

 ```json
 {